 Phil Gormley, who inspected the police force, explained that he has concerns about the performance of Northumbria Police’s ability at reducing crime, and in particular, its effectiveness at protecting vulnerable people.
 As well, he also indicated that the force needs to improve its method of preventing crime and anti-social behaviour through better engagement with its communities and a more consistent, structured approach to solving neighbourhood problems.

 The Northumbria Police are under a huge strain and with crime rates at risk, keeping yourself safe is vital.
 Security for your business should be at the top of your priority list, so why don’t you consider hiring our security guards?
-Region Security Guarding can meet your requirements; we are an experienced Sunderland security company that recruit the most reliable and professional Sunderland security guards, ensuring you and your employees are secure.
+Region Security Guarding can meet your requirements; we are an experienced Sunderland security company that recruits the most reliable and professional Sunderland security guards, ensuring you and your employees are secure.
 Protecting your business is our business.